dylanbun/WebApp/README.md

 # WebApp
-This is just a hackathon project.
+This is a web app that uses react and python's flask module.